Validated integration of semilinear parabolic PDEs: Introduction

 \end{theorem}

-\begin{remark} The norm used in~\eqref{eq:errorboundexample} differs from the one used in the proof, which is stronger and controls the one in~\eqref{eq:errorboundexample}.
-In particular, the solution $u$ obtained in the above theorem is analytic in the space variable $x$, and the norm used in the paper reflects that.
+\begin{remark} One of the key ingredients of our proof of Theorem~\ref{th:Fisher} is the selection of a proper function space and associated norm.
+The norm used in the proof is \emph{stronger} than the $C^0$-norm exhibited in the error bound~\eqref{eq:errorboundexample}, where we aimed for a simple statement rather than a sharp estimate.
+In particular, the solution $u$ obtained in the above theorem is in fact analytic in the space variable $x$, and the norm introduced later in the paper reflects that.
 Furthermore, the error bound obtained from the proof is not uniform in time, but we report the somewhat weaker resulting uniform bound in~\eqref{eq:errorboundexample}.
-We refer to Section~\ref{sec:preliminaries}, Section~\ref{sec:functional_setup} and Section~\ref{sec:domaindecomposition} for details. \end{remark}
+We refer to Section~\ref{sec:preliminaries}, Section~\ref{sec:functional_setup} and Section~\ref{sec:domaindecomposition} for details (see also Remark~\ref{rem:Fisher}). \end{remark}

 Finally, let us mention a few possible extensions.
 The theory presented in this paper can be extended in a straightforward manner to deal with \emph{systems} of parabolic PDEs, to higher dimensional rectangular spatial domains, to any boundary conditions allowing for smooth Fourier series representation, and to complex valued solutions.
 Non-constant coefficients in the lower order terms (that is, everywhere except in the $\dfrac{ \partial u}{ \partial t} - (-1)^{R+1} \dfrac{ \partial^{2R} u}{ \partial x^{2R}}$ part) could also be handled.
 Regarding nonlinearities, we made some choices in~\eqref{eq:PDE} which are not fully general, for the sake of unifying the presentation.
 For instance, an equation like